Alanmg298/SQL-to-Tableau-Data-Analytics-project/README.md

 # SQL-to-Tableau-Data-Analytics-project

-This project demonstrates connecting a SQL database to Tableau for live data analysis.
+This project demonstrates connecting a postgresSQL database to Tableau for live data analysis.

 Key Features: